Finding a Largest-Area Triangle in a Terrain in Near-Linear Time: Previous geometric observations

 \begin{lemma}[Lemmas 1 and 2, Corollary 1 in~\cite{DasDM2021}] In each terrain there is a largest area triangle $T$ satisfying all of the following properties: \begin{itemize} \item[\textup(a\textup)] the triangle $T$ is grounded; \item[\textup(b\textup)] the apex of $T$ lies on the boundary of the terrain \emph{or} each of the left and right sides of $T$ contains two vertices of the terrain. \end{itemize} \end{lemma}

-Note that property (b) splits into two cases.
+From now on, we restrict our attention to triangles that satisfy the properties of Lemma~\ref{lem:structure1}, and select one with largest area.
+Note that property (b) splits into two cases; see Figure~\ref{fig:structure1}.
 An option is that the apex of the grounded triangle is on the boundary of the terrain.
-The other option is that each of the edges incident to the apex contains two vertices of the terrain.
-The first case is already solved in $O(n\log n)$ time.
+The other option is that each of the edges incident to the apex contains two vertices of the terrain; those vertices may be base vertices.
+The first case is already solved in $O(n\log n)$ time; this is the content of the following lemma.

 \begin{lemma}[Implicit in~\cite{DasDM2021}; see the paragraph before Theorem~1] Given a terrain with $n$ vertices, we can find in $O(n\log n)$ time the grounded triangle with largest area that has its apex on the boundary of the terrain. \end{lemma}